JMED106/psfrag-gtk/README.rst

 PyPfrag is a graphical tool to replace labels (tags) in EPS files into LaTeX format using PSFrag package.
 Easy to use, modify and extend.

+It is build into `Python <http://www.python.org/>`_. and the GUI is based on `GTK+ 3 <https://developer.gnome.org/gtk3/stable/>`_.

+It reads the input .eps file, looks for selected tags, and replace them with LaTeX formatted content using psfrag package.
+Output formats can be EPS, PDF, SVG and PNG.

 INSTALLATION
 ------------